 Tor?
 Proxies?
 VPN?

-They'll all be blocked eventually.
+Old CloudTube blocks proxy networks from accessing it due to extremely high abuse.
+New CloudTube will do that as well, eventually.
 Not sure about the implementation details yet, but it will happen.
 Select exactly one of the following options:

 - Enjoy the hosted instance while you still can

 - Selfhost your own CloudTube and Second once I document how to do it

 - In the settings menu, select an Invidious instance which allows proxies

 Why is it so much faster than old CloudTube?

 Second is fast.
 It's also hosted on the same machine, so you don't have to wait for my Australian server to connect to some Invidious instance in Germany before the page loads.

 Why is the subscriptions page so much faster than old CloudTube?